 Who is eligible for funds?

 The federal government has established eligibility criteria that students must meet in order to receive CARES Act Emergency Grants.
 Only students who are eligible for federal aid and have a financial need can be considered.

 How can I apply for a CARES Act Emergency Grant?

-To be considered for a grant, you must fill out an online application form, located in your MyMav account.
-Click on CARES Act Emergency Grant tile, located on the UTA student homepage within MyMav.
+At this time, all of the available CARES Act Emergency Grant Funds have been awarded to UTA students.
+If additional funds become available through new legislation, we will reopen the application to eligible students.
+To be considered for a grant, eligible students had to fill out an online application form, located in their MyMav Account.
+Students clicked on the CARES Act Emergency Grant tile, located on their UTA student homepage within MyMav.

 If I have a financial need but I am ineligible for a CARES Act Emergency Grant, what can I do?